Free GRE Sample Questions with Full Explanations

-Authentic GRE-style questions covering all major formats: Verbal Reasoning (Text Completion, Sentence Equivalence, Reading Comprehension), Quantitative Reasoning (Quantitative Comparison, Multiple Choice, Numeric Entry), and Analytical Writing.
-Each question includes a full explanation.
+Authentic GRE-style questions covering all major formats: 5 Text Completion, 3 Sentence Equivalence, 2 Reading Comprehension passages, 5 Quantitative Comparison, 5 Multiple Choice, 2 Numeric Entry, 1 Data Interpretation set, and 1 AWA prompt with a model response.
+Every question includes a complete worked explanation.

 Last updated: 2026 ยท Free ยท No account required